NOAA-ORR-ERD/MapRoom/README.rst

         except KeyError:
             self.rotation = 0.0

-which sets the rotation value to zero if the keyword isn't present in the JSON data.
+it includes the check that sets the rotation value to zero if the keyword isn't present in the JSON data.

 UGrid Layer
 ---------------